Guidelines for Faculty Teaching Students with Disabilities

 Faculty are expected to include information about our office in their syllabi.
 This may encourage students to register with our office and remind students to speak to you about their academic accommodations.
 The recommended syllabus template can be found below.

-If you have a documented disability that will require course accommodations, please notify me via the semester request process through Disability Services as soon as possible so that we might make appropriate arrangements.
-Please speak to me during office hours or privately after class as we respect and want to protect your privacy.
-Visit the Disability Services Website for further information.
+If you are registered with Disability Services and will require course accommodations, please notify me via the Accommodate semester request process as soon as possible so that we might make appropriate arrangements.
+It is important that we connect to discuss the logistics of your accommodations; please speak to me during office hours or privately after class as we respect and want to protect your privacy.
+If you need further information or need to register for academic accommodations, please visit the Disability Services Website.

 - Don't open your email with student names in subject lines where it can be visible to others.